Lifecycle management

 Go to Setup > Event definitions and click New.
 Enter the following details:

-- Event is triggered when: Choose the option matching your use case (for example, creation of calculated resource assignments; use filters for all conditions).
+Event is triggered when: Choose the option matching your use case (for example, creation of calculated resource assignments).
+Use filters for all conditions.
+If the notification time is crucial, select on create or on update with the OK - pending confirmation filter.

 -